NumberRaptor482/MAZE_ROS/README.md

 Everything pertaining to the container itself is stored in the `container` directory in the workspace.
 Below are descriptions of the various files within as well as their function.
 They are listed in order of importance.
 If you wish to change any of the container's functionality, it is recommended to follow this order as well.

 ### compose.yml
 Defines services.
-These services are instructions for how to use the Dockerfile (details below).
-They include what properties to use at runtime, what volumes to mount, what devices/networking are passed through, the architecture, when to start/stop the container, Dockerfile arguments, etc. It is effectively a file that replaces the traditional `docker run` command.
+These services specify how the `Dockerfile` (details below) should be used.
+They include what properties to use at runtime, what volumes to mount, what devices/networking are passed through, the architecture, when to start/stop the container, `Dockerfile` arguments, etc. It is effectively a file that replaces the traditional `docker run` command.
 Convenienelty, docker compose services automatically cross compile and can detect when to run containers under emulation if the configured architecture is not the same as the host.

 There are two services in this workspace by default.
 These provide support for x86 and ARM architectures.
 They should never be run simultaneously on the same device.
-Also be careful if you choose to rename these default services or their containers, as the rad.bash script references them and expects certain syntax for architectures.
+Also, be careful if you choose to rename these default services or their containers, as the `rad.bash` script references them and expects certain syntax for architectures.

 It is recommended to update container environment variables, and mount volumes here.
-Do not change the container command here, change it in the `rad.bash` file instead.
+Do not change the container command here, change `CMD` in the `rad.bash` file instead.

 #### Adding a custom service to compose.yml
 Sometimes you will want to run other docker containers on your host or robot in addition to your ROS2 workspace.
 You can define them as services here, and add their names to the `ADD_SRV_NM` variable in `rad.bash`.
 They will then be built, started, and stopped alongside your ROS2 container.
 It is recommended to name the service the same thing as the container.
 In your service defintions, remember to use relative filepaths and environment vars that are compatible with both the host and remote system.
 More details on how to write a service defintion are available in the official docker docs, or possibly the documentation for the image you're pulling.